codepath/android_guides/Dependency-Injection-with-Dagger-2.md

    }
 ```

- A **component** in the Dagger 2 world is the injector class.
-It provides the ability for our activities, services, or fragments to have access to singletons we earlier defined.
-We can annotate this class with a `@Component` declaration.
-The activities, services, or fragments that will can be added should be declared in this class with individual `inject()` methods:
+The injector class used in Dagger 2 is called a **component**.
+It assigns references in our activities, services, or fragments to have access to singletons we earlier defined.
+We will need to annotate this class with a `@Component` declaration.
+Note that the activities, services, or fragments that will can be added should be declared in this class with individual `inject()` methods:

 ```java
 @Singleton